niderhoff/nlp-datasets/README.md

 # nlp-datasets
 Alphabetical list of free/public domain datasets with text data for use in Natural Language Processing (NLP).
+Most stuff here is just raw unstructured text data, if you are looking for annotated corpora or Treebanks refer to the sources at the bottom.

 ## Datasets
 *   [Apache Software Foundation Public Mail Archives](http://aws.amazon.com/de/datasets/apache-software-foundation-public-mail-archives/): all publicly available Apache Software Foundation mail archives as of July 11, 2011 (200 GB)